swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 * Describe contravariant erasure for parameters
 * Describe the limitation on implicit existential opening to maintain order of evaluation
-* Avoid opening an argument when all protocol requirements of the correspinding parameter are self-conforming
+* Avoid opening an existential argument when the existential type already satisfies the conformance requirements of the corresponding generic parameter, to better maintain source compatibility
 * Introduce `as any P` and `as? any P` as syntaxes to suppress the implicit opening of an existential value.

 ## Acknowledgments